Timpanogos Glacier: Description

 The glacier is situated in a north-facing cirque on the east slope of Mount Timpanogos (11749 ft).
-The best evidence indicates that the Timpanogos Glacier was once a "true" glacier with crevasses present in the early 20th century, but that the surface portion was lost during the Dust Bowl drought of the 1930s and reduced to a permanent snowfield.
+Eyewitness accounts indicate that the Timpanogos Glacier was once a "true" glacier with crevasses present in the early 20th century, but that the surface portion was lost during the Dust Bowl drought of the 1930s and reduced to a permanent snowfield.
+However a 1981 study using rock rind measurements found it was more likely always a rock glacier during the neoglacial, and photographic evidence shows that at least large portions of it have been debris covered since at least 1907, casting this narrative into doubt.

 The glacier is considered to be a rock glacier, since the remaining ice is buried in the talus.
 However, in 1994 the rocks parted, revealing a crevasse or meltwater channel in the buried ice.
 One witness described it as being "40 ft thick at least."

 Another crevasse reportedly opened up in the late 1990s or early 2000s.
 One witness threw a stone in and from the fall time calculated that it was over 100 ft deep.
 Around this time Brigham Young University dug 3 to 5 ft down to the ice and attempted to obtain a core sample and study the ice crystal morphology.
 The core sample was reportedly contaminated and crystal morphology study was unsuccessful.

 Today, the rock glacier consists of three flow lobes.
-The main one may be inactive, the uppermost one is probably active, and the one in-between is probably extinct.
+A 1981 study believed the main on to be inactive, the uppermost one probably active, and the one in-between probably extinct.
 On September 3, 2016, an amateur geologist found a meltwater pit in the uppermost flow lobe full of opaque glacial runoff and a small amount of exposed glacial ice.
 He dug through the rocks in the slope of the pit and found blue ice about 3 ft down.
 The ice contained bubbles and was therefore probably glacial in origin.